Our 2025 Home Solar Performance: 5 Years of Real Data

 How much money can a home solar system save per year in Germany?

-In 2025 our system saved us around €2,400 in total: €2,189 from not buying that electricity from the grid, plus €224 in feed-in income.
-With grid prices at €0.38/kWh — and our own contract at €0.29/kWh — every kWh we produce ourselves is direct money saved.
-Five years in, the annual benefit has grown every year as prices have risen.
+In 2025, our system saved us around €2,400 in total: €2,189 by not buying electricity from the grid and €224 from feed-in income.
+With grid prices at €0.38/kWh and our contract price at €0.29/kWh, we save money directly for every kWh we produce ourselves.
+Over the past five years, the annual benefit has increased each year as prices have risen.

 This post is part of my annual solar performance series.
 Previous years: 2024 · 2023